Most people’s ideas of reskilling sound a lot like recycling.

 That’s an everyday situation we can all understand.
 Everyone has strengths and weaknesses.
-The problem is your co-worker, Jane, probably doesn’t know what those weaknesses are yet, and neither does a faceless computer program.
+The problem is your co-worker, Jane, probably doesn’t know what those weaknesses are yet, and neither does a faceless computer program using artificial intelligence.

-Can a piece of learning technology asses Jane’s current skill level, retraining her into a person without her current blind spots and weaknesses, and with all the skills you believe she needs?
+Can a piece of learning technology asses Jane’s current skill level, retraining her into a person without her blind spots and weaknesses?

 Probably not.
-It’s going to take more than a training program built on automation to get Jane to advance.
+It’s going to take more than a training program built on automation to get Jane to advance her career path.
 And that’s just one person.
 If it won’t work for only one person, how is it going to scale to 10,000?

-Most companies are still struggling to map the skills set of their workers and find better ways to do a training needs analysis.
-How can we expect one “reskilling software” to upskill your workers - all with varying degrees of skillsets and needs - properly?
+Most companies are still struggling to map the skills gaps of their workers and find better ways to do a training needs analysis.
+How can we expect one “reskilling software” to upskill your workers - all with varying degrees of skill sets and needs - properly?

 As Ulrik Juul Christensen says, “Inevitably, it is a ‘one-size-fits-none’ approach that may leave some people behind and while others are forced to sit through instruction on what they already know.“

 You can’t solve your reskilling problem with a traditional “reskilling software” because your problem isn’t skills at all: it's adapting your company culture to a new era, one based on lifelong learning.

 And I don’t just mean your learning culture; I mean the entire corporate culture in most companies.

 Most of us work within a culture that is based on the bottom line.
 Usually, it’s a top-down hierarchy that looks at employees purely as human capital.
 It lacks transparency, a clear motivating mission, and flexibility.
-Leaders who ask employees to execute tasks as quickly as possible.
-A focus on results, not initiatives.
+The focus here is on results, not high performance or initiatives.

 This culture results in a workforce with stagnating skills.
 That in turn leads to missing key business pivots and market innovations.
 Eventually, you won’t just need to retrain certain workers, you’ll need to reset the entire workforce.